-A dedicated series of national sports activities are in development that will further link communities involved in the Mayflower's story, including a Mayflower marathon series, mass participation sailing events and professional sports competitions.
-For example, Plymouth's elite Leander swimming club has developed the Mayflower Cup series of meets, each themed around a different location on the Mayflower's journey.
+A dedicated series of national sports activities are in development that will further link communities across the national Mayflower partnership.
+For example Plymouth's elite Leander swimming club has developed the Mayflower Cup series of meets, each themed around a different location on the Mayflower's journey.
 This will culminate in the Transatlantic Cup in 2020, which will see US athletes invited to the city to compete.